cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpsupport-gp-log-collector.md

 **`-with-gpupgrade`**

-Collect all `gpupgrade` logs along with Greenplum logs.
+Collect all `gpupgrade` logs along with Cloudberry logs.

 > **Note** Hostnames provided through `-hostfile` or `-h` must match the hostname column in `gp_segment_configuration`.